Pop quiz! Which one of these do home sellers find most stressful?

 Homebuyers (and humans in general) buy off of emotion.

-The more buyers you can appeal to, the better chance you have of getting the best offer in the shortest amount of time.
+The more potential buyers you can appeal to, the better chance you have of getting the best offer in the shortest amount of time.

 The key to getting a house ready to sell is to optimize its appearance to attract the most buyers.